jiaohehu/NPreview/DOC.md

 ['CHAPTER','nitri...34',''        ,'2  ','regexp  ',300,'']
 ~~~

-Each element is itself an array of four, with the first one being a string such
+Each element is itself an array of seven part.

-as 'PART', 'CHAPTER', 'SECTION', etc; the second one being the CSS ID of that
+The first part is a string such as 'PART', 'CHAPTER', 'SECTION', etc; the
-part, chapter, section; the third one being the label for that part, chapter,
+second one being the CSS ID of that part, chapter, section; the third one being
-sections, etc.; the fourth one being the dept that is assigned to that chapter,
+the label for that part, chapter, sections, etc.; the fourth one being the dept
-section, such as "1", "1.1", etc., the fifth one being the actual title for the
+that is assigned to that chapter, section, such as "1", "1.1", etc., the fifth
-part, chapter, section; and the sixth one being the index into the HTMLS array
+one being the actual title for the part, chapter, section; and the sixth one
-that the first line of that part, section, etc. started.
+being the index into the HTMLS array that the first line of that part, section,
+etc. started.

-The seventh one is being left empty, it expresses the name of the file
+The seventh part is being left empty by translateHtml call, it expresses the
-that is to be saved under, and thus should be used when, not empty to construct
+name of the file that is to be saved under, and thus should be used when, not
-the Href-attribute of the A-element such as when exporting to a EPUB
+empty to construct the Href-attribute of the A-element such as when exporting
-archive.
+to a EPUB archive.

 For 'PART', 'CHAPTER', 'SECTION', 'SUBSECTION', 'SUBSUBSECTION', each element
 of the CHAPS array express the first line in the HTMLS array that starts that